quintype/malibu/tutorial/adding-progressive-image-loading.md

     ```

-Here, in the above example, the progressive image loading gets applied to the first 2 rows.
+Here, in the above example, the progressive image loading gets applied to the first two rows.

+Note: We need to

 - For the story page, which is also similar to the above example, utilize the index in the `StoryPageBase` function in `app/isomorphic/components/pages/story.js` and then repeat the same process in `BlankStory` to progressively render images for 1st story.